peterlefanulumsdaine/general-type-theories/cleanup-notes.md

 General functoriality/categorical conventions:

-- pass through all files to generally get functoriality lemma placement consistent
+- pass through all files to generally get functoriality lemma naming (done up to all of [Syntax] group)
-- ditto to make functoriality section naming consistent
+- ditto for functoriality lemma placement/organisation (less important)
-- consider organisation of categorical structure in [FlatTypeTheory].
+- consider organisation of categorical structure in [FlatTypeTheory], to be more analogous to its organisation in [Closure].

 Contexts and judgements: